 Packing List for Prague in Spring

 Though temperatures start to warm up with spring, rain showers can dampen your sightseeing plans.
 Keep this in mind when you pack for May travel to Prague.
-Don't forget a water-resistant jacket, waterproof shoes, and an umbrella.
-Additionally, breezy conditions can make the 60s feel like the 40s, so bring versatile layers for warmth.
+On most days, you'll still want to dress cozily, wearing Don't forget a water-resistant jacket, waterproof shoes, and an umbrella.
+Additionally, breezy conditions can make temperatures feel much colder than they actually are, so bring versatile layers for warmth.

 May 1 (Labor Day) and May 8 (Liberation Day) are nationally recognized Czech holidays.
 This means some public institutions and attractions may close or operate at reduced hours.
-Check websites in advance or call ahead to find out for sure.
+Additionally, the city hosts many other unique events throughout the month, ranging from cultural celebrations to beer-drinking festivals.

 - Prague Spring International Music Festival takes place in May with more than 50 performances ranging from orchestral to chamber to contemporary music.
 Concerts held throughout the city require advance ticket purchases, so plan ahead.
 Sales typically begin in December.